mnavarrocarter/mnavarro.dev/content/posts/tenant-pollution.md

 }
 ```

 The secret is this: when executed, the callable will leave the class in it's original state.
-Now, you can group a bunch of these services into a composite initializer and have a single place in your code where you will initialize all the tenant state, group the callables to unset the state, and then
+Now, you can group a bunch of these services into a composite initializer and have a single place in your code where you will initialize all the tenant state, group the callables to unset the state, and then return them.

 ```php
 <?php